pagekey/website/_drafts/design-vs-implementation.md

 At the end of the day, both design and implementation are extremely important to the successful execution of a project, whether that be an article, a supercomputer, or a skyscraper.

 It's easy to forget what happens behind the scenes of the text you read every day.
 Textbooks have teams of editors scouring the paragraphs for editors.
-Newspaper articles likely go through several stages of reviews, both by the author and his or her peers.
+Similarly, newspaper articles likely go through several stages of reviews, both by the author and his or her peers.

 While the focus tends to be on actually *doing* the work that gets something done, one cannot forget the design work that must be completed before these things can happen.
 Both are equally important, and should be respected as such - design without implementation creates nothing of value, as does implementation without design.